What if I told you a high street fruit smoothie has more sugar than two jam doughnuts? Or that Vitamin Water has as much sugar as a can of Coke?

 What do we know about artificial sweeteners?
 Among them are sucralose, aspartame and saccharin.

-The people taking them are looking to lose weight, but research has shown that these sweeteners block the hunger signals to the brain telling you to stop eating, and people drinking Diet drinks will eat MORE food than those drinking water.
+The people taking them are looking to lose weight, but research has shown that these sweeteners block the hunger signals to the brain.
+Those signals tell you to stop eating, so people drinking Diet drinks will eat more food than those drinking water.